IEEE Educational Activities Board (EAB) Awards recognize and honor major contributions to engineering and technical education.

 IEEE-HKN Awards and Recognitions:

-Award nominations and scholarship applications are accepted until Monday, 4 May 2020.
+Award nominations and scholarship applications are accepted until the Monday following 30 April of each year.

 The EAB Awards Nomination forms are available: